Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

-\mysubsubsection{Arbitration and conflict management} Depending on the design of the interconnect between the memory and PEs, managing the application data may require additional compilation support or hardware logic for data arbitration and conflict management \cite{parashar2017scnn, yuan2019sticker}.
-When memory access patterns are regular (e.g., for structured computations on dense tensors), bank-allocation and accesses to the banks can be determined after obtaining optimized mappings (dataflows) of layers onto the accelerator hardware.
-However, processing sparse computations can lead to arbitrary accesses to the banks and require special support.
-For example, in processing sparse tensors, PEs may produce unstructured outputs that need to be written to different banks of the memory.
-Moreover, accelerators can feature accumulator-buffers \cite{parashar2017scnn}.
-So, PEs or their function units (e.g., multiplier-array) are connected with the memory banks via a crossbar that arbitrates the write-back of output values to appropriate bank \cite{parashar2017scnn, li2019squeezeflow}.
-The crossbar can require higher bandwidth and significant on-chip area.
-For example, in SCNN architecture \cite{parashar2017scnn}, 16$\times$32 crossbar occupied about 21\% of the total on-chip area for connecting 16 multipliers of each PE with 32 banks in PE's local memory.
-Further, as PEs or their multipliers process different numbers of NZs, they may generate partial outcomes corresponding to non-contiguous elements in the output tensors.
-Therefore, when these partial outcomes are directed to memory banks, the bank conflicts are possible, i.e., multiple outputs correspond to the same memory bank \cite{parashar2017scnn, yuan2019sticker}.
-So, for obviating the bank conflicts, accelerators employ more banks in the on-chip buffer (e.g., 2$\times$N banks for storing the output values from $N$ sources \cite{parashar2017scnn}).
-It helps alleviating the collision in hashing the irregular output values into different memory banks.
-Depending on the look-up mechanism for obtaining NZ values for PEs and the interconnect between PEs and memory, requests for indexing the data can be irregular and may require arbitration logic.
-In NullHop accelerator, eight controllers are shared among 128 MAC units that have dedicated memory banks for weights.
-When a controller receives a NZ activation value, it submits requests to the banks for fetching weights matching to the activation index.
-It also provides the position value to MACs for updating the partial summations for output elements.
+\mysubsubsection{Arbitration and conflict management} Depending on the indexing logic and interconnect between memory and PEs, managing application data may require additional compilation support or hardware logic for data arbitration and conflict management \cite{parashar2017scnn, yuan2019sticker}.
+For regular memory accesses (e.g., dense or block-sparse data), allocation and accesses to banks can be determined for mappings of layers.
+However, computations on unstructured sparse data can lead to accessing \emph{arbitrary} banks and require special support.
+E.g., outputs from PEs may need to be written to different banks.
+Moreover, accelerators contain accumulator-buffers \cite{parashar2017scnn}, where PEs or their functional units are connected with memory banks via a crossbar.
+The crossbar arbitrates write-back of outputs to the appropriate bank \cite{parashar2017scnn, li2019squeezeflow}.
+Since these partial outcomes can correspond to non-contiguous elements in an output tensor, bank conflicts are possible during arbitration, i.e., multiple outputs need to be simultaneously handled by the same bank \cite{parashar2017scnn, yuan2019sticker}.
+To obviate conflicts, the buffer contains more banks (e.g., 2$\times$N banks for storing outputs from $N$ sources in SCNN \cite{parashar2017scnn}).
+It alleviates collisions in hashing irregular outputs into different memory banks.
+Consequently, the crossbar may require higher bandwidth and significant on-chip area (e.g., 21\% for a 16$\times$32 crossbar in each SCNN's PE).